 Pascal - Boolean

-Pascal provides data types Boolean that enables the programmers to define, store and manipulate logical entities, such as constants, variables, functions and expressions etc.
+Pascal provides data type Boolean that enables the programmers to define, store and manipulate logical entities, such as constants, variables, functions and expressions, etc.

 Boolean values are basically integer type.
 Boolean type variables have two pre-defined possible values True and False.
 The expressions resolving to a Boolean value can also be assigned to a Boolean type.